Home

 Interactive Map

-Indulge in the beauty of nature and discover a unique destination full of history, culture and activities for everyone.
-Our interactive map guides you through the most impressive parts of the Geopark.
+Let yourself be captivated by the beauty of nature and discover a unique destination filled with history, culture, and activities for everyone.
+Our interactive map guides you through the most stunning spots of the Geopark, allowing you to explore based on locations or points of interest that inspire you.

 News – Press Releases